 Safeguarding children is a core priority for all of us and we prioritise best practice in this regard at all times.

-The school has two fully trained Level 3 Safeguarding Officers:
+The school has three fully trained Level 3 Safeguarding Officers:

 In addition, all our staff have General Level 2 safeguarding training, which is updated every two years and we practice safer recruitment so that all our staff, volunteers and governors have an enhanced DBS check prior to working with our children.